 [Report an Error]

-To view general information about all physical and logical interfaces
+To view general information about all device physicall and logical

 J-Web user interface.

 Alternatively, you can enter the following show commands

 in the CLI editor to view interface status and traffic statistics:

 - show interfaces extensive

 The J-Web Interfaces page displays the following details about

 each device interface: